am3n/Quarto/README.md

 ## License

-This project is licensed under the terms of [the MIT license](LICENSE.txt).
+This project is licensed under the terms of [the GPL3 license](LICENSE).